Benezivas/algobattle/README.md

 ```
 or provide any alternative problem folder path.

-Read the section *Creating a New Task* to learn about the expected
-structure of a problem.

 The `battle` script offers several options, e.g. to give custom paths for
 solvers and generators.
 Run `battle --help` for all options.